Akil Baddoo Player Props: Tigers vs. Orioles

 Akil Baddoo At The Plate

-- He has scored in three games this season (30.0%), but has had no multi-run games.
+- He has scored a run in four of 11 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.